 You can choose to pay your rent in 1, 2, 3, or 9 separate instalments.
+Postgraduate students on a 50 week contract can also choose an 11 month instalment plan.
 These instalments will be based on the total rent due divided equally over the number of instalments requested.
 You should ensure your chosen account has sufficient funds to cover the rent payments on the days they are scheduled to be withdrawn.

 If at any time you find yourself in financial difficulties and are unable to pay your rent, please come and speak to us here at Accommodation Services.
 Staff are experienced in assisting students in such circumstances and agreement for different repayment schedules to suit individual needs can be reached.